-The NWDAF analytics function interacts directly with the DCCF to request the collection of data.
+- The NWDAF analytics function interacts directly with the DCCF to request the collection of data.
 The NFs interact directly with the DCCF to request analytics to an NWDAF.

-NOTE 3: Based on the outcome of KI#1, decomposed NWDAF functions can also use the above new functions.
+NOTE 3: Based on the outcome of KI#1, decomposed NWDAF functions can also use the above new functionalities.

-- The DCCF interacts with the NFs to collect data.
+- The DCCF interacts with the NFs (including NWDAFs) to collect data, or via UDM for persistent data collection.